8 Best Etsy Alternatives

 What’s great about Squarespace is that it makes migrating from Etsy quick and easy, allowing you to keep your products and product URLs—making it one of the more accessible alternatives to Etsy if you’re looking to transfer platforms.

-If you are a seller that relies on creating content to promote your products, you can take advantage of Squarespace’s powerful blogging tools and market your products with its built-in social media tools.
+Additionally, if you are a seller that relies on creating content to promote your products, you can take advantage of Squarespace’s powerful blogging tools and market your products with its built-in social media tools.

-Squarespace doesn’t offer a free plan, but its entry-level ecommerce plan is generally less expensive than most ecommerce platforms.
+Squarespace doesn’t offer a free plan, but its entry-level ecommerce plan generally is less expensive than most ecommerce platforms.
 Its monthly plans with ecommerce capabilities have the following fees:

-- Business ($26): Entry-level plan for ecommerce, unlimited products (physical and digital), 3% fee on transactions on top of payment processing fees
+- Business ($33): Entry-level plan for ecommerce, unlimited products (physical and digital), 3% fee on transactions on top of payment processing fees

-- Basic Commerce ($35): Same features as Business but without the extra 3% transaction fee, more advanced analytics
+- Basic Commerce ($36): Same features as Business but without the extra 3% transaction fee, more advanced analytics

-- Advanced Commerce ($54): Same features as Basic Commerce plus a United States Postal Service (USPS) shipping calculator, abandoned cart recovery, and the ability to sell subscriptions
+- Advanced Commerce ($65): Same features as Basic Commerce plus a United States Postal Service (USPS) shipping calculator, abandoned cart recovery, and the ability to sell subscriptions

 IndieMade: Best Standalone Store for Syncing With Etsy